oracle-livelabs/adb/shared/adb-ai-web-app/expose-rest/expose-rest-python.md

   ![customer profiles](images/customerProfiles.png)

 ## Task 3: Create REST API for generating a bedtime story using PLSQL
 You can create REST APIs using both PLSQL and the REST designer.
-We'll start by creating the bedtime story REST endpoint using PLSQL.
+We'll create the bedtime story REST endpoint using PLSQL and then review it using the designer.

 The following PLSQL API calls perform the following tasks:
 * Creates a module called **apiapp** that represents a group of related services and is part of the URL path